jefflai108/mfcc/README.md

 To run, follow the procedure:
 1. Convert audio file to .wav format.
 Reference the script convert_to_wav.sh
 2. Create train/ directory.
 Reference the script new_flac_to_wav.sh or gen_wav_scp.sh and an example of the train/ directory.
-2. ./run.sh (if permission denied, do chmod u+x run.sh)
+3. ./run.sh (if permission denied, do chmod u+x run.sh).
+This should create a mfcc directory and store the raw_mfcc_train.#.scp files.
+And store everything in mfcc_cmvn.h5